 Step away from the spot.

 If you suffer from acne or acne rosacea this is your common irritant.
 Keep it clean, keep it moisturised, keep an eye on it.
 It will go away.
 It just wants to do it on its own timetable.
 Sometimes you can see a teeny weeny whitehead forming at the top.
-Normal cleansing (BM style) will remove what your skin wants you to remove.
-If your skin is not offering up that sebum to you - back off.
+Normal cleansing will remove what your skin wants you to remove.
+If your skin is not offering up that sebum to you – back off.
 Your skin will win.
-And you'll get a bleeding, angry spot that is ten times the size as when you started.
+And you’ll get a bleeding, angry spot that is ten times the size as when you started.
 Or maybe even a scar.
 Back off.
-For it may be a.....
+For it may be a…..

-- Cyst - deep, painful, really painful.
-Doesn't always look like a spot - just an angry red lump.
+- Cyst – deep, painful, really painful.
+Doesn’t always look like a spot – just an angry red lump.
 These you do not want to play with.
 These are caused by all manner of things but usually hormones.
 No amount of picking, playing, poking will do anything to this spot.
 It will laugh at you.
-And you WILL scar if you start attempting to do anything with it.
-You need to take a look at your diet, your lifestyle and you need a...
+And you will potentially scar if you start attempting to do anything with it.
+You need to take a look at your diet, your lifestyle and you need a…

 But remember this: you only get ONE SKIN.
 You can always buy that handbag later.